ModByDaylight/Documentation/docs/Development/ModdingGuides/MaterialInstances.md

   Your browser does not support the video tag.
 </video>

-## Part 3: Creating your material instance and assigning it to your model
+## Creating your material instance and assigning it to your model

 First import your model in the normal location in the import settings.
 Do not create materials and uncheck import textures.